Airbnb Announces Its Plan To House 100,000 People In Need

 temporary (Score:2)

+You want junkies and welfare people living in your house?
+I didn't think so.

-refugees so I can be an accessory to ISIS with Air (Score:2)
+refugees so I can be an accessory to ISIS with Air (Score:3)

 refugees so I can be an accessory to ISIS with AirBnB pointing to there EULA sticking be with the legal bill.